8 Best Income-Producing Assets to Grow Your Wealth

 How to get started:

-1. Open a CD account with a bank or credit union.
+1. Set up a CD account with your bank or credit union.

-2. Choose the terms that align with your financial goals.
+2. Pick the terms that fit your financial goals best.

 7. Annuities

 Annuities are financial products that provide a fixed stream of payments over a period, usually for life.
-They are popular among retirees seeking a reliable income source.
+They’re a go-to choice for retirees who want a dependable income.

 Pros Cons